-Attaining an effective and efficient leaning via digital media remains a major issue in current education.
+Attaining effective and efficient learning via digital media remains a major issue in current education.
 Before the invention of digital media, researchers had limited access to materials for their research projects (Sevillano-García and Vázquez-Cano).
 That is, they had to rely on the physical books within the libraries; which were also limited in number since the demand for the books was high.
 Teaching also had to be physical, i.e., teachers had to be physically present in class while teaching the students, creating inconveniences to the student and the teachers when the teacher is far away from his/her teaching location(s).
 Students were also relatively attentive in class since most of them largely depended on the teachers as their major reference to academics.
 Besides depending on the teachers, there were no phones, hence less distraction in class.
 Briefly, before the invention of digital media, several challenges impeded research and general learning.

 Strengths and Weaknesses in Education Before Digital Media

 Less distractions in the classroom